scottshotgg/express/README.md

     Put a demo proposal in for GraalVM and stuff
 -->

-Express is an extremely flexible language that supports both static types and a dynamic type (`var` &mdash; think JavaScript, except better) with an _extremely_ lite, variadic, embedded runtime within the binary allowing for typing to be as _weak_ or _strong_ as you want.
+Express is an extremely flexible language that supports both static types and a dynamic type (`var` &mdash; think `JavaScript` or `Python`, except better) with an _extremely_ lite, dynamically embedded runtime within the binary allowing for typing to be as _weak_ or _strong_ as you like.
 The runtime currently does dynamic typing and RAII lifetime management, however, in the future it will include a greenthread scheduler a la Go, atomization of operations, garbage collection, RTTI and reflection, SQLite3/GraphQL embedded databases, DOM instantiation and manipulation, and a few other ideas that are currently only conceptual.
-Most features will be optional and the programmer will be allowed to enable and disable at compile time and possibly runtime (if a JIT/AOT is supported).
+Most features will be optional and the programmer will be allowed to enable and disable at compile time and possibly runtime (if a JIT/AOT is supported).<br>The main influences in the languages design are: `C++`, `JavaScript`, `Go`, and (atleast _conceptually)_ `Rust`.

 For binary production, programs are currently _transpiled_ to C++ and then LLVM is subsequently invoked (along with `clang-format`) to produce the corresponding binary.
 There will also be a C++ program produced at compile time, which can be included in the output via a flag.
-At this time, transpiling is, _time-wise_, sufficiently more efficient than outputting LLVM tokens or building an intermediary using SSA/3AC through something like BinaryNinja.
+At this time, transpiling is, _time-wise_, sufficiently more efficient than outputting LLVM tokens or building an intermediary using SSA/3AC.
 Later on, this will most likely be changed in favor of direct LLVM token production when features either become too much of a burden to implement and maintain in C++ or the transpiler development lags too much to adequently support forwarding the development of the language.

-Each stage of the compiler (lexer, syntax parser, semantic parser, and C++ transpiler) are currently all implemented in `Go` and will later be converted to `Rust`, but a `JavaScript` implementation in Node is also being developed simultaneously and will later on be consolidated into this repo after a reorganization of the file structure.
+Each stage of the compiler (lexer, syntax parser, semantic parser, and C++ transpiler) are currently all implemented in `Go` and may be converter to `Rust` later on, but a `JavaScript` implementation in Node is also being developed simultaneously and will later on be consolidated with this repo after a reorganization of the file structure.
 <br>
 It is currently located at https://github.com/Swivelgames/Express/tree/alt/node